 M’Baku is also a competent jet fighter pilot.
 And surprisingly good at infiltration and stealth despite his gigantic physique.
 Perhaps he learned these skills during his career as a mercenary.

 M’Baku is a fearsome, world-class fighter… except when he’s part of a group.
 In such circumstances, he performs noticeably below his normal level.

 No explanation is given for this.
 It might be the result of pride and honour, or of a highly mobile fighting style.
 It might also be a mystical weakness having to do with the Gorilla God.

 The difference in combat skill is stark, and has been consistent over the decades.
 In fact M’Baku seems to become less redoubtable as the size of the group he is a part of increases.

-Whilst Man-Ape is inexplicably much weaker when he works as a part of a group, he still uses sound, team-oriented tactics in those circumstances.
+However, he still uses sound, team-oriented tactics in those circumstances.
 So even then he shouldn’t be underestimated.